PEEMAI2004/CPE100_lab10/README.md

 ## Instruction
 ### Rounding
-change flag that use in the function
+change flag that use with the function

 ``` C
 writeOutputToCSV("flag");